theNbomr/CamacASN.1/README.md

 ### To-Do

 * More thorough testing and fleshing the reference implementation into something more general-purpose.
-* Integrating the asn1c compilation process into the Makefile workflow.
+* Integrating the asn1c compilation process into the Makefile workflow [ Mostly DONE; straightforward so far ]
     * Probably this will require some scripting to handle the changing collection of source files that will be created when new ASN.1 syntax is introduced to the project.
     * [RN] added PduType enumeration, and this required adding .c & .h files to the Makefile and to the repository
 * Create some protocol handlers for the use of CAMAC LAMS
 * Create some protocol handlers for the use of Diagnostics modes and status monitors
 * Create a testbed implementation that uses actual netowrk or other communications channels
+* The **biggie**: how to extract the runtime data from the received BER frame?
+The sample decoder just seems to decode the PDU on a valid/invalid basis, and I haven't found a way to decompose the PDUs to extract the data that the PDUs carry.
+This seems especially troublesome where the macros *SET_OF()* and its ilk are in play.

 #### An explanatory excerpt from the Makefile: